fabric/fabric/sites/docs/upgrading.rst

       - Status, see below for breakdown
       - Migration notes, removal rationale, etc

-The 'status' field will be one of the following:
+These are the typical values for the 'status' column (though unfortunately, they bleed into one another frequently, so make sure to read the notes column in all cases!):

 - **Ported**: available already, possibly renamed or moved (frequently, moved into the `Invoke <http://pyinvoke.org>`_ codebase.)